richardgill/issue-template-check/docs/concepts/data-model.md

 This column is meant to be use for optimistic concurrency control, see the [dedicated section](/typescript-client/update#optimistic-concurrency-control) for more information.

+### xata.createdAt

+The `xata.createdAt` column contains the timestamp of when the row was created.
+This timestamp is set when the row is inserted into the table and never updated.

+### xata.updatedAt

+The `xata.updatedAt` column contains the timestamp of when the row was last updated.

 ## Links and Relations

 You can represent 1:N relations between tables by using columns of the `link` type.
 The value of the link column points to a record in the target table, specified by the ID.
 At query time, you can easily include columns from the target table by specifying the `"columns"` field in the request.
 For an example, see [Selecting Columns from the Linked Tables](/typescript-client/get#selecting-columns-from-the-linked-tables).